learn-co-students/pfwtfp-dice-thrower-from-a-file-dan-reeve-s-module-1-gap/README.md

 ### Scenario

 Let's suppose we're working at a certain magical high school of wizard-like studiess.
-Our Department of Luck Studies is looking for a new President.
+Our Department of Luck Studies (DoLS) is looking for a new President.
 To do this, they had candidates throw many dice rolls in hopes of finding the luckiest individual. _Unluckily_ the database they were storing this information in crashed and lost most of its records.
 Our dedicated IT team, assisted by Unix magic and the powerful spells `grep` and `awk`, however, managed to save 100 of the trials to the file `trials.csv`.

 The rows in the CSV represent: